 - Loss of inheritance

 - Loss of the deceased person's guidance, care, and training for their children

 - Loss of affection, comfort, and moral support

-- Loss of household services, which may include car maintenance, lawn care, or other duties the decedent normally performed
+- Loss of household services, which may include car maintenance, lawn care, or other duties the decedent commonly performed

 - Punitive damages if the individual died through egregious actions

-Families who lost a loved one in Los Banos due to negligence may file a wrongful death claim.
+Due to negligence, families who lost a loved one in Los Banos may file a wrongful death claim.
 While it will not ease grief, it can help the family move forward financially.
-Call one of our lawyers for free, friendly advice at (209) 227-1931 or (800) 404-5400 to see what options are available to you.
+Call one of our lawyers for free, friendly advice at (209) 227-1931 or (800) 404-5400 to see what options are available.